 This post will be the first in a series of biome profiles, intended to depict an ancient time and place as a whole, comprehensive, living ecosystem.
 There are many impressive fossil localities that preserve tons of information about all levels of the environment, but most often, vertebrate fossils get an outsized chunk of the attention, and are observed in a vacuum.
 Hopefully this series will help to remedy that, and give you a better idea of how certain ancient ecosystems functioned, and what it would’ve been like to be there.

 The Yixian Formation is a Lagerstatte (fossil location with exceptional preservation) in northeastern China containing fossils from the Early Cretaceous period (129.7-122.1 million years ago).
-Paleontologists only began studying the fossils from Yixian in the ‘90s, and the numerous examples of preserved feathers helped to radically change the perception of dinosaurs during that time.
+Paleontologists only began studying the fossils from Yixian in the ‘90s, and the numerous examples of preserved feathers they unearthed helped to radically change the perception of dinosaurs during that time.
 Today, it continues to produce amazing new discoveries–it’s the home of such fan favorites as Yutyrannus the feathered tyrant, Sinosauropteryx the red panda mimic, and Liaoningosaurus the tiny semi-aquatic ankylosaur.

 In the Early Cretaceous, Yixian was a lake surrounded by forest.
 The climate was temperate, with strong seasonal changes including snow in the winter.
 The lake was nutrient-rich and was full of plankton, and supported many types of filter-feeders, including the prolific little fish Lycoptera as well as ctenochasmatid pterosaurs (more on them later).
 Other fish present include ancestral cousins of today’s paddlefish, sturgeon, bowfin fish, and lamprey (fossil genera Protopsephurus, Peipiaosteus, Sinamia, and Mesomyzon, respectively).
 The invertebrate residents would also have looked familiar, with crabs, shrimp, snails, spiders, stick insects, wasps, beetles, and dragonflies living in and around the lake.